Graduate Art History

 • At least two examiners who have not been closely involved in the supervision of the thesis:

-• An "internal-external" appraiser, who is internal to the University of Toronto but outside of the Department of Art History
+• An "internal-external" appraiser, who is internal to the University of Toronto.
+They may be inside or outside of the Department of Art History.

 • A non-voting Chair appointed by SGS.
-SGS will appoint a Full or Emeritus Member of the graduate faculty (from another unit within the division) to serve as Chair of the Examination Committee.
+SGS will appoint a Full or Emeritus Member of the graduate faculty from outside of Art History to serve as Chair of the Examination Committee.

 External Appraiser